swarminglogic/tiny-hello/README.md

     docker build .

+Docker image is also available on dockerhub: https://hub.docker.com/r/swalog/tiny-hello/

 ## Build `nweb` webserver

 A pre-compiled version is already provided in `server` folder.
 These notes are if you wish to build it yourself.